 Overall Grooming Needs: Low

 Cat Association Recognition:

 CFA, ACFA , FIFe, TICA, CCA

-The Abyssinian’s fur carries bands of color giving it a richness and depth not seen in other breeds.
+The Abyssinian’s fur carries bands of color giving her a richness and depth not seen in other breeds.

 The Abyssinian is a medium-sized cat with a long body and nicely developed muscles.
-It is an active cat that loves to jump and play.
+She is an active cat that loves to jump and play.

-The Abyssinian is moderate looking in all aspects with smooth planes on its head.
-It has a gentle dip in the triangular head.
-Its rather large ears sit tilted forward on its head giving the cat an alert, aware look about it as if it is always paying attention to everything that is going on around it.
-The eyes, which look large in the face, show the alertness and intelligence inherent in the breed.
+The Abyssinian is moderate looking in all aspects with smooth planes on her head.
+She has a gentle dip in the triangular head.
+Her rather large ears sit tilted forward on her head giving her an alert, aware look about her as if she is always paying attention to everything that is going on around her.
+Her eyes, which look large in her face, show the alertness and intelligence inherent in the breed.

-The coat on the Abyssinian is short and has tufts of hair in the ears.
+The coat on the Abyssinian is short and has tufts of hair in her ears.
 The coloring of the Abyssinian is very special.
 The majority of the fur has bands of color on each individual hair with the coat looking darker along the spine line.
-The color on the body softens and lightens under the neck and the underside of the cat and the insides of the legs.
+The color on her body softens and lightens under the neck and the underside of the cat and the insides of her legs.

 While an active cat, the Abyssinian is an easy cat to have in your home.
 They love people and other animals.
-They will play with their own toys for hours but also enjoy a good period of time of interactive play with their owners.
+They will play with their own toys for hours but also enjoy a good period of time of interactive play with their parents.
 They will talk to you in a soft, quiet voice.
-The Abyssinian is loving and affectionate, and loves to spend time with its guardian.
+The Abyssinian is loving and affectionate, and loves to spend time with her parent.
 While the Abyssinian coat is easy to care for, the Abyssinian likes being combed or rubbed with a chamois cloth.
-The cat will reward you with a loving purr.
+She will reward you with a loving purr.

 Abyssinians are active cats and generally will keep their weight under control with compensating exercise.
 They should have some high perches and cat trees available to them so they can jump and climb.